Bounds on Sweep-Covers by Raney Numbers: Algorithm to Compute Sweep-Covers in a Tree

-\begin{theorem} Algorithm \ref{alg:Find_Sweep_Covers} returns all sweep covers of size $n$ from $\mathcal{T}$.
+\begin{theorem} Algorithm \ref{alg:Find_Sweep_Covers} returns all sweep covers with $n$ subcovers from $\mathcal{T}$.
 If none are possible, then the algorithm returns an empty set. \end{theorem}

-\begin{proof} I will prove this by induction.
+\begin{proof} We will prove this by induction.
 Lemma \ref{lem:correctness:base_case} proved the base case where $n=1$.
 One can see that the algorithm adheres to the base case in lines 5-7.
-Now, assume for the inductive step that if there exists a sweep-cover of any size $ < n$ on any $\mathcal{T}$, or any subtree on $\mathcal{T}$, then the algorithm is able to find it.
-Consider Lemma ~\ref{lem:all_sweep_covers} which shows that all sweep covers can be found by applying Lemma ~\ref{lem:singleton} and Lemma \ref{lem:swap_children}.
-Therefore, if the algorithm is to find all possible sweep covers of size $n$, it must apply Lemma ~\ref{lem:singleton} to all possible partitions of $C$.
-Ff a partition contains a singleton, it can be assumed a recursive call on that subtree will find all sweep covers of size $< n$ on that given subtree.
-One can see by lines 13-23 the algorithm achieves Lemma ~\ref{lem:singleton} and Lemma \ref{lem:swap_children} by assuming a recursive call returns sweep covers for a given size $< n$.
-Lines 24-25 show that if a given potential sweep cover is not of size $n$, then do not add it to $\mathcal{Q}$.
+Now, assume for the inductive step that the algorithm returns all sweep-covers with fewer than $n$ subcovers in a tree $\mathcal{T}$.
+By applying the same arguments as in Lemma \ref{lem:inductive_step}, the algorithm itself acts as the oracle $\mathcal{O}_m(\mathcal{T})$ in Lemma \ref{lem:inductive_step} to verify the inductive step in lines 8-23.
+Lines 22-24 show that if it is impossible to find the correct number of subcovers in any given subtree, then $\mathcal{Q}$ will not contain a sweep-cover with fewer than $n$ subcovers.
+This is easily verifiable by induction too.
 If none are of size $n$, then $\mathcal{Q}$ is returned empty.
-Therefore, it is only possible to return all sweep covers of size $n$ or an empty set.
-This shows the algorithm correctly finds all possible sweep covers for $n$, assuming the algorithm can find all sweep covers for $1 \rightarrow n - 1$.
+Therefore, Algorithm \ref{alg:Find_Sweep_Covers} returns all sweep covers of size $n$ or an empty set. \end{proof}